 Sustainability Management Policy and the Corporate Citizenship and Philanthropic Framework

-Implementation of corporate citizenship and philanthropy activities contributes directly to achieving the Company’s “OR 2030 Goals”, which include Living Community, Healthy Environment, and Economic Prosperity and are aligned with the United Nations Sustainability Development Goals (SDGs), specifically corresponding with nine targets, and in addition, SDG 4: Quality Education.
+Implementation of corporate citizenship and philanthropy activities contributes directly to achieving the Company’s “OR 2030 Goals, which emphasize the three core pillars of sustainable operations: S – Small (Opportunities for communities), D – Diversified (Expanding products and services), and G – Green (Low carbon business initiatives).
+These initiatives are also aligned with the United Nations Sustainable Development Goals (SDGs) and serve as the overarching framework for OR’s social responsibility practices.
 In this regard, OR has grouped its corporate citizenship and philanthropy activities according to the objectives and characteristics of handling social and environmental issues into three main facets, as well as have included setting indicators to measure various performances.
 These are as follows:

 Facet 1: S–SMALL (Opportunities for Communities)– Conducting business in tandem with creating value for communities in areas surrounding operations.